Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 Really appreciated the insight into this PSU adapter.
 I am working on this exact same adapter.

-Any chance you could provide the pinouts or a URL that shows the pinout for the output connector?
+Is there any chance you could provide the pinouts or a URL that shows the pinout for the output connector?

 Thanks,